Policy and programmes

 Collaboration and knowledge

 If we want to have the Netherlands climate-proof and water-resilient by 2050, we will need more than money and ambition.
 Implementing climate adaptation all across the Netherlands, in appropriate ways, requires knowledge and collaboration.
 The Climate-proof Together network and the City Deals are initiatives aimed at promoting collaboration among various parties.
 The Climate-proof Cities focus area, and the Global Center on Adaptation, are initiatives aimed at developing and sharing climate adaptation expertise.
+The aim of the OSKA partnership is to promote accommodation of climate adaptation in terms of standards.
 More details are provided below.

 In order to protect the Netherlands against the impact of climate change, it is important for governments, residents, businesses, and NGOs to join forces.
 This is why the Climate-proof Together was created: a network intended for and operated by professionals who seek to render the Netherlands resilient against climate change.
 The Climate-proof Together team can assist you in pursuing climate adaptation, for example, by sparring with you, by putting you in touch with other parties, or by sharing a good initiative or idea through national media.